Heavy Field Effects on Inflationary Models in Light of ACT Data: Inflationary Observables with an Additional Massive Field

 The large-$m$ limit and the large-$\rho$ limit of $c_s$ have been discussed in Refs.~\cite{Tolley:2009fg, Achucarro:2010jv, Achucarro:2012sm}, and~\cite{Cremonini:2010ua, Baumann:2011su, Gwyn:2012mw, An:2017hlx}, respectively.
-In Ref.~\cite{Tong:2017iat}, the authors provided a unified treatment that incorporates both limits by employing a horizon-crossing approximation and matching to the result in the large-$\rho$ limit.
-The result is
+In Ref.~\cite{Tong:2017iat}, the authors provided a unified treatment that incorporates both limits by employing a horizon-crossing approximation and matching to the result in the large-$\rho$ limit.\footnote{More specifically, Ref.~\cite{Tong:2017iat} sets $-k\tau = B\,c_s^{-1}$ with a constant $B$ on the right-hand side of Eq.~\eqref{c_swithk}, which yields an equation that can be solved for $c_s$: